tedkim88/kdj-repo/README.md

 - **Quiz**: Review words through quizzes based on your saved lists.

 **Challenges**:
+- **Didn't spend time for design: it was just for understanding and applying functionality**
 - **API Limitations**: The free word API may not provide information for certain words.
 - **Board Functionality**: Initially planned for Q&A about word usage, but it's currently used just for learning.
-- **Duplicate Data**: Using a Set object to avoid duplicates in the quiz, but the database may still contain duplicates due to how the lists are saved.
+- **Duplicate Data**: I used a Set object to avoid duplicates in the quiz, which was successful, but the DB may still contain duplicates due to how the lists are saved.
+It could be improved later by manipulating data BEFORE saving.

 **Status**:
 This project is still in progress, and I plan to improve it in the future.